 I mentioned that I packed my headlamp, and he politely modified his advice in case I had taken offense.
 “You look pretty gamey.
 If you packed your headlamp you should go for it.”

-I’ve never heard someone use “gamey” to describe a person, but in bear country, it’s a complement.
+I’ve never heard someone use “gamey” to describe a person, but in bear country, it’s a compliment.
 Whit mentioned the notoriety of hike up the falls “breaking backpackers,” so I was mentally preparing for the hardship to come.

 Photos and details of the rest of the experience to come.